in partnership with

 After Hurricane Sandy when the Lower East Side and low-income community was devastated by flooding, the gardens that had been preserved were now seen in a new role towards climate resiliency and ecological sustainability of this urban neighborhood to reduce impacts of flooding, storm surges, pollution-run off with increasing frequency due to consequences of climate change.
 The gardens provided a natural system of permeable earth to absorb flood waters and trees to filter air, transforming carbon pollution to oxygen.

-CREATIVE COMMUNITY ENGAGEMENT: ECOLOGICAL ARTS WORKSHOP
+CREATIVE COMMUNITY ENGAGEMENT: ECOLOGICAL ARTS WORKSHOPS

 9 months of community engagement planning/design sessions and workshops from September 2017 through May 2018 engage gardeners, river-based groups, community centers, schools, youth and residents to collaborate with artists and environmental experts to develop visual art, giant puppets, costumes, performance, dance, music and poetry/spoken word works addressing climate resiliency and ecological sustainability plans, initiatives, issues, policies and solutions.